Who we are

 We are a Communicating Collaborative Community

-Our research takes place within a range of centres that work closely together, with clinical work being integrated across all areas.
+We have over 500 fundamental, clinical and psychology researchers, based in over 200 research groups within a range of centres that work closely together, with clinical work being integrated across all areas.
 Edinburgh Neuroscience is widely recognised for its extensive integration of outstanding clinical, biomedical, informatics and psychology research.

 In the Research Excellence Framework 2014 Edinburgh Neuroscience was rated rated 3rd in the UK for Overall Research Power (THE, Dec15) which takes into account the breadth and quality of our research, it's societal impact and the quality of our research environment.
 We work hard to provide a dynamic, supportive and creative environment for our researchers and this is reflected in a maximum 100% 4* (world-leading) score for our research environment.